 Obeying Pennsylvania pedestrian laws can significantly reduce the chance of being struck by a vehicle.
 But there are other ways that walking can be made safer.
 For instance, even when a pedestrian has the right-of-way—such as a green light—it doesn’t necessarily mean it’s safe to cross.
 It’s best to look left, right and left again before leaving the curb.

 The same is true with being in a crosswalk.
 Not all drivers will stop.
 They may not see the person crossing or they could turn into the path of the person walking.
 Be aware of any vehicles nearby or approaching.

-Get Help from a PA Accident Lawyer in Southampton
+Get Help From A PA Accident Lawyer

-Yet if despite these efforts a pedestrian is injured while obeying the PA rules of the road and Pennsylvania pedestrian laws, a PA accident lawyer in Southampton can help victims of accidents file an injury claim.
+Yet if despite these efforts a pedestrian is injured while obeying the PA rules of the road and Pennsylvania pedestrian laws, a PA accident lawyer can help victims of accidents file an injury claim.